annakaringal/meter-readings/README.md

 In the working directory, run:

 ````
-$ python read_meter.py -i sample-data/meter1.jpeg
+$ python read_meter.py -i sample-data/meter2.jpg -d 5
 ````

-Use flag `-i` or `--i` to indicate the path of the image.
-In this case, the path of the image is `sample-data/meter1.jpeg`
+Use flag `-i` or `--image` to indicate the path of the image.
+In this case, the path of the image is `sample-data/meter2.jpeg`.

+Use flag `--dials` to indicate the number of dials you are looking for in the image.
+In this case, the number of dials is 5.
+If no flag is given, defaults to 4.

 ### Image specifications and limitations